 Use this easy Cricut Print Then Cut Tutorial to make your own DIY stickers – perfect for potty charts, planners, and all types of crafts!

-Hi friends, welcome back (or welcome to any first-time visitors)!
+Hi friends!
 I’m so happy to have you here for this tutorial because, in today’s post, I’m making Cricut STICKERS!

 I’ve been going vinyl crazy these last few weeks with my Cricut Explore Air 2, so I decided it was time to branch out into something new but still 100% beginner-friendly.

 With the new year coming up (who else just can’t wrap their minds around it being 2020 in a couple of weeks?!), I am patiently waiting for my planner to arrive in the mail.

 I know the FedEx guy is getting really tired of delivering all these holiday packages to our porch – we definitely keep him busy this time of the year…

 All this waiting has me thinking about what I could create to go along with it – and that’s when I thought of planner stickers.

 I have the technology, the materials, and the equipment to make it happen – and if you’re reading this, you probably do, too!

 [SIDE BAR: Can I share something with you?]

 The Print Then Cut feature of the Explore Air 2 was the least popular reason I wanted my machine.
 I dreamed of all things vinyl because I love to stay organized, label, and craft.
 And, between you and me, it seemed pretty darn confusing.